sebastian-kuebeck/encab/docs/extensions.rst

     Simple log sanitizer for environment variable values.
-    It looks for values of environment variables whose names match certain patterns and replaces them with asterics.
+    It looks for values of environment variables whose names match certain patterns and replaces them with asterisks.

     Predefined patterns are: